How to Test Your Soil For PH

 Have you ever wondered why plants grown at nurseries and garden centres produce an abundance of flowers yet, once planted in your garden, they fade and rarely thrive?

-Every plant, whether it’s a bedding plant, a shrub or a climber, will grow optimally if planted in soil within a specific pH range and is fed with specific feeds/fertilisers.
+Every plant, whether it’s a bedding plant, a shrub or a climber, will grow optimally if planted in soil within a specific pH range and with sufficient nutrient content.

 Sure, your plants may survive if grown in less optimal soil conditions, but to truly thrive, you’ll need to follow these simple steps: